 Myth #5.
 It’s all about links

-Actually, that should probably read, it’s all about “link authority.”
-True, links play an important role in how a search engine ranks your web page.
-But it’s not ALL about anything.
+Actually, that should probably read, it’s all about "link authority".
+True, links – or backlinks – play a very important role in how a search engine ranks your web page and contribute to your domain name's authority.

 For example, your web site must be important because you have 1,000 links coming in, right?
 Wrong.